top of page

 6) Just because we aren’t growing, that doesn’t mean God isn’t pleased.
 God doesn’t care about numbers.
 After all, “straight is the gate and narrow is the way and few there be that find it.”

 - The byproduct of a healthy faith is growth.
 Jesus said, “If I be lifted up…I will draw all men unto Me.”
-The reason the ANTM is not growing is that a legalistic system is lifted up, not Christ.
+The reason for no growth is that a legalistic system is lifted up, not Christ.

 bottom of page